 - The Everyday Knapsack goes on the back of my wheelchair.

-- The Cylindrical Duffel bag is place on my feet and bungeed securely to the front of my wheelchair.
+- The Cylindrical Duffel bag is placed on my feet and fastened securely to the front of my wheelchair.

 - The Rectangular Bag goes on the Cylindrical Duffel and my knees.

 - The Backpack goes on the back of my wheelchair over the Knapsack.

 - The Large Duffel bag is stored in any one of the other bags as most convenient.

 The benefit of this multi-bag carrying method is that the Center of Gravity of the wheelchair is not dramatically changed.
 This means that I am still able to pop and maintain wheelies for rough terrain and jump down curbs as needed.
 Since the Rectangular Bag is not pressed up against my chest, I am able to lean forward for going up ramps and other inclines.
 On a side note, if a bag that I am carrying on my lap restricts my forward lean, I have found that going up backward works very well.

 In the event I was traveling from place to place with all my luggage and gear (i.e. backpacking through Europe) I would consolidate to a front Cylindrical Duffel, a rear Backpack, the under seat Pouch, and use a front Fanny Pack for items that need to be readily available such as money, phone, and camera.
 Valuables such as Passport and Cash go in a Hanging Pouch under my shirt for added security.

 For those that don’t feel that their feet make a stable enough platform to support the Cylindrical Bag, there are commercially available Folding Forks designed for that specific purpose.